-- 1. In the Designer, select User interface > User interface navigation category. - 2.
-Select Load wizard to edit user interface navigation. - 3.
+- 1. In the Designer, select the User interface | User interface navigation category. - 2.
+Select the Load wizard to edit user interface navigation task. - 3.
 On the start page of the wizard, click Next. - 4.
 On the Select loading method page, click 1. - 5.
 On the Select permissions group page, select the permissions groups whose menu items you want to copy. - You can restrict the permissions groups through a specific system user or directly select the permissions groups. - 6.
-On the Define target permissions group page, enter the following information. - Copy to (new) permissions group: Permissions group to which the individual elements of the navigation are copied. - Enter the name of the new permissions group.
-Ensure that your permissions groups begin with the customer prefix. - Select an existing permissions group.
+On the Define target permissions group page, enter the following information. - Copy to (new) permissions group: Permissions group to which the individual elements of the navigation are copied.

-- Name prefix/suffix: Additional labeling of menu items At least a name prefix is required to create names for the new menu items.
+- Enter the name of the new permissions group.
+Ensure that your permissions groups begin with the customer prefix. - Select an existing permissions group. - Name prefix/suffix: Additional labeling of menu items At least a name prefix is required to create names for the new menu items.
 The name prefix is CCC.
 You can optionally enter a name suffix. - 7.
-(Optional) Select copy options. - Copy column permissions: Copies the column permissions of the permissions group. - Copy table permissions: Copies the table permissions of the permissions group. - Copy user interface form assignments: Copies the user interface forms of the permissions group. - Copy task assignments: Copies the task definitions of the permissions group. - 8.
+(Optional) Select copy options. - Copy column permissions: The column permissions of the permissions group are copied. - Copy table permissions: The table permissions of the permissions group are copied. - Copy user interface form assignments: The user interface forms of the permissions group are copied. - Copy task assignments: The task definitions of the permissions group are copied. - 8.
 To start copying, click Next. - 9.
 The copied elements are displayed on the Copy menu data page.
 The copy process can take some time depending on the number of selected parts.
 The components to be copied are displayed.
 Once processing is complete, click Next. - 10.
 Click Finish to complete the wizard.